Which City to Move to in Australia

 Often incorrectly assumed to be Australia’s capital city, Sydney is its most populous, with some 4.6 million people calling it home.
 The New South Wales capital, Sydney has its famous harbour, beaches and iconic landmarks (think Bondi Beach, the Opera House, Darling Harbour) and is Australia’s oldest city.

 Hugely popular with those relocating Down Under, Sydney is a culturally diverse, bustling metropolis and has everything you would expect from a world-class city – and that includes the cost.

 It is the most expensive in Australia and regularly features on lists of the most expensive cities in the world, so housing is costly.
-However Sydney has vast amounts of natural beauty, a huge cultural beating heart and epic entertainment scene.
-It is also host to the famous Sydney Mardi-Gras - Australia's biggest LGBT parade - and with several world-class universities, it has been named the sixth best city for students globally.
+However, Sydney has vast amounts of natural beauty, a huge cultural beating heart and epic entertainment scene.
+It also hosts to the famous Sydney Mardi-Gras – Australia’s biggest LGBT parade – and with several world-class universities, it has been named the sixth best city for students globally.